-A car accident is almost always upsetting by itself.
+A car accident is almost always upsetting, especially if you're injured.
 A skilled accident attorney can help you sort through it all and help maximize your recovery.
-Start the process with a a free initial consultation and if you decide to work together will do so on a contingency fee basis where the attorney fees are taken out of your award or settlement.
-Find a local Gainesville car accident attorney now.
+Start the process today by meeting with a Florida motor vehicle accident attorney.

 Contact a qualified attorney.